Computer Hope

 netstat 5

-Running netstat with a number after the command will continue to run the command until stopped.
-In this case netstat would be refreshed ever five seconds.
-To cancel press CTRL + C.
+Running netstat with a number after the command continues to run the command until stopped.
+In this case, netstat would be refreshed every five seconds.
+To cancel, press Ctrl+C.